 One way to imagine talanoa between texts, is through readings that seek out a common theme.
-Much like how talanoa participants would deliberate over a matter of importance, facing one another and focusing on the $fai\bar{a}$ (kinship, relationship), we could envisage texts as talanoa participants, face-to-face, engaging in a relational exchange for $fai\bar{a}$.
+Much like how talanoa participants would deliberate over a matter of importance, facing one another and focusing on the faiā (kinship, relationship), we could envisage texts as talanoa participants, face-to-face, engaging in a relational exchange for faiā.
 For instance, Peter Miscall looks at the biblical theme of creation by analysing "Isaiah and Genesis as intertexts without deciding or arguing for a particular historical priority."
 Moreover, Miscall reads "Isaiah in light of Genesis, and to assess the impact of some of the associations between them."
 In his interpretation, he finds intertextual allusions to the creation in Genesis 1 in the latter chapters of Isaiah (65:17; 66:22).
-By the concluding
+By the concluding chapters Isaiah has made his purpose clear: "a new heavens, a new earth and a new book."
+40

-37 Miller, "Intertextuality," 288.
+&lt;sup>37 Miller, "Intertextuality," 288.